 Soft skills assessment:

-This skill set emphasizes on the non-technical aspects of the work.
-Theses include- communication, problem-solving, teamwork and integrity.
+This skill set emphasizes the non-technical aspects of the work.
+These include- communication, problem-solving, teamwork, and integrity.
 In situations of customer or client interaction, these skills become of utmost importance.

 A job may require some specific skills for which the candidate should qualify.
 Imagine hiring a typist who is slow at typing, he won’t be very efficient of course.
 Thus, test his typing speed, proficiency in language using hard skill tests before hiring.

 Other employment tests: